 Where the Heart Is vs Project Hail Mary: Which Is More Woke?

 Where the Heart Is appears more woke than Project Hail Mary based on AI analysis, with a difference of about 5 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes lean toward Project Hail Mary instead; worth checking both breakdowns.

 See full breakdown for Where the Heart Is